-When was the last time you got a full night’s sleep?
+When was the last time you got a full night’s sleep or a night of rest?
 What was the last book you read?
 What was the last intimate moment you shared with your family?

 Could you answer any of these off the top of your head?

 Take a Breath.
 Take a Break.
 You need it.

 Not a bathroom break.

 I mean a two-week vacation without your phone and laptop in a relaxing environment where you can devote every ounce of your energy to personal growth.

 “I can’t do that.
 I’ll fall way behind at work!”

 If you’re one of these leaders, this is me giving you permission to be selfish for once.

 I’m not telling you to go out and buy a yacht to party on for two weeks in a row.
 I’m telling you to make time to devote to yourself.